snsinahub-org/cvs2git/README.md

 * Copy of CVS repository from server, please make sure `CVSROOT` folder is included.

 ## How to use
 This is a containerized tool to migrate a CVS repository to a Git repo.
 You can run `cvs2git` inside a docker container.
-You can either pull image from ghcr.io, link provided below, or build image on your machine
+You can either pull image from ghcr.io, link provided below, or clone this repository and build image on your machine

 ### Pull image
 Simply run following command in your workstation